 Photography exhibitions allow us to travel---both geographically and through time---and give us permission to curiously gaze at others without shame.
 Take advantage of fascinating glimpses of life through trained eyes at the following galleries, museums and libraries.

 The NYC-ARTS Top Five is your cheat sheet to what's hot before it hits the radar.
 Here are our Top Five picks for the week.

 NYCkidsARTS This Week is the most reliable resource for New York parents who share a love of the arts with their kids.
-Subscribe to this weekly selection of kids picks to get it in your inbox every Monday morning.
+Subscribe to this weekly selection of kids picks to get it in your inbox every Tuesday morning.

 SundayArts is Now NYC-ARTS